The Best Soap Dispensers Under 20 (2026)

 Size2.7x6.8 inches

 Not every sink has room for a chunky 18-ounce jar, and that is where this compact dispenser earns its place.
-At 2.7 by 6.8 inches it has the slimmest footprint of anything we tested, which makes it the obvious pick for a crowded bathroom counter or a small guest powder room where you want soap within reach but out of the way.
-At $6.99 it is also the cheapest thing on this list, so it is an easy add for a second or third sink.
+At 2.7 by 6.8 inches it has the slimmest footprint of anything we tested, the pick for a crowded bathroom counter or a small guest powder room where you want soap in reach but out of the way.
+At $6.99 it is also the cheapest thing on this list, an easy add for a second or third sink.

-The trade-off for that small size is capacity: it holds noticeably less than the larger models, so you will be topping it off more often.
-The plastic build also feels lighter and less premium than the glass jars, and it will scuff more readily over the years.
-None of that matters much in the role it is meant for.
-If you need a tidy, inexpensive dispenser for a tight space and do not want it dominating the counter, this is the one to get.
+The trade-off for that small size is capacity: it holds well under what the larger models do, so you top it off more often.
+The plastic build feels lighter and less premium than the glass jars, and it scuffs sooner over the years.
+None of that matters much in the role it fills.
+If you need a tidy, cheap dispenser for a tight space and do not want it dominating the counter, this is the one to get.

 Also Great